 20 - 25

-Completed a five-year professional degree in Architecture at the University of Southern California, with the following key experiences:
+Completed a five-year professional degree in Architecture at the University of Southern California.
+Notable project work includes the Glass Pavilion, a collaborative design-build project featured in eVolo Architecture Magazine.

 18